How to prep for interviews at a startup?

 • Keep your IDE warm - Make it so that if your startup interview does have a practical coding round, you don't need to waste 15 precious minutes setting up your environment.
 This shouldn't be a problem if you're doing side projects.
 I actually failed a couple candidates back at Robinhood, because we told them that they were going to have build an Android app from scratch, they didn't prepare their Android Studio at all, and they ran out of time during the interview because they wasted 1/3 of the round upgrading their Java and downloading emulator packages.
 Don't be like them.

 • Get to know the company - I mean, actually get to know the company: Don't just spend 5 minutes on their website and call it a day.
 Download their app and use it for 15-30 minutes, read whatever press they've generated across TechCrunch/Wired/Verge, look up the founders on LinkedIn and go through their stories - Make it so that when they inevitably ask you "Why are you interested in working for us?", you can have a non-embarrassing discussion that shows the effort you put into understanding them.
-As Rameen mentioned, there's a good chance you'll be talking with the Head of Engineering or even a cofounder if you're interviewing for an earlier stage startup: You definitely don't want to come off as a person who just wants a job in those conversations.
+There's a good chance you'll be talking with the Head of Engineering or even a cofounder if you're interviewing for an earlier stage startup: You definitely don't want to come off as a person who just wants a job in those conversations.

 • Be careful with data structures and algorithms (DSA) - While Big Tech interviews are infested with DSA, startups aren't really (at least from my experience).
 Of course, many startups will ask DSA questions, but the hiring signal there is way weaker for startups as they actually need engineers who can run the ground running and push a ton of feature code.
 If the recruiter tells you that there's going to be DSA problems, by all means grind.
 And if they say there isn't going to be any, just don't do DSA at all.
 If they say neither and you have 0 idea if DSA will be on the interview, keep the LeetCode prep on the lighter side.
 I would stick to LeetCode Easy + Medium only and spend just 30-45 minutes per day.